 Alternate Fire Types

-The Fire rules are used as the basis for other types of corrosive Damage that have a lasting Burning effect from turn to turn.
+Fire is also used as the basis for other types of corrosive Damage that have a lasting Burning effect from turn to turn.

 Units traveling into or through Concealed Hazards must declare their path through the Field Hazard and then roll their Action die to see if they make it safely.
 (This is a passive check that doesn't spend the Action die.)
 If the number rolled is equal to or greater than the number of inches the unit is traveling through the Field, then nothing happens - play continues as normal.
 Otherwise, the number rolled is the number of inches it was able to travel safely through the Field before setting off the Concealed Hazard.
 On a Critical Failure, the Concealed Hazard is triggered immediately, before the unit travels any distance at all.